thomasebsmith/recurrent/README.md

 ## Version History
 ##### v0.1 (in development)
  - Users can now create and schedule activities
+ - Users can view their scheduled activities easily

 ## Future Versions
 ##### v0.2